 2. It’s Better to Have Too Much Insulation Than Too Little

-If you’re buying an insulated garage door is because you know it will save you money on your energy bill, it’s worth spending the little bit extra to use polyurethane on your doors.
+If you’re buying an insulated garage door is because you know it will save you money on your energy bill, it’s worth spending a little bit extra to use polyurethane on your doors.
 Sometimes you can double your R-value by using polyurethane rather than polystyrene.

 3. Have an Expert Install Your New Garage Door